Frequently Asked Questions

 Robotic milking and pasture-based systems have been proven successful time and time again.
 Lely pioneered the ABC grazing system more than 10 years ago.
 Depending on your needs and management style, our systems will help you to meet organic or grazing protocols so cows can be free to go outdoors for either certain hours of the day — just to give the cows some play and lunge area — or for full efficient grazing, where the primary goal is to make full usage of the growth season and be as efficient as possible utilizing pasture.

 A Lely robotic milking system can milk 60 cows per robot or more, with an average of 2.6 milkings per cow per day.
 These figures are dependent on factors such as milk speed and production.
 Typically a robot can achieve 180 milkings per day with a goal of harvesting 5,000 pounds (2,268 kg) of milk per day.
+These figures are dependent on things like production per cow, milk speed, distance from the robot that cows are grazing, and individual management practices.

 3. When was the first robot installed?